11 Mukhi Rudraksha — Benefits, Price & Complete Guide

 Nepali 11 Mukhi Rudraksha

-- Size: 16 to 24 mm diameter — large and commanding on the body
+- Size: 16 to 24 mm diameter, large and commanding on the body

 - Mukhi lines: Deep, well-defined, and clearly countable.
 Eleven distinct lines running from the Brahma (top) to the Vishnu (bottom) point.
-The depth of the grooves gives the bead a heavily textured, powerful appearance.
+The depth of the grooves gives the bead a heavily textured, strong appearance.

 - Potency: Higher individual-bead potency due to larger seed mass and deeper Mukhi structure.